dessn/dessn-dbscripts/README.md

 Wrote image info: test.csv
 ```

+The first time this is run, it has to download metadata for all images
+in the SN fields, so it takes a long time.
+However, the script caches
+the results and uses the cache file (if available) on subsequent runs.

-Then the file `test.csv` will contain:
+In the above example, the file `test.csv` will contain:

 ```
 field,expnum,ccd,latestrun